Lens Replacement Surgery

 Lens replacement surgery is one of the safest and most effective surgical procedures for correcting problems with vision, with serious side effects being very rare.

 What Is Lens Replacement Surgery?

-If you suffer from nearsightedness (myopia) or farsightedness (hyperopia), you may be able to undergo refractive lens exchange to correct your vision impairment, if you are not suitable for LASIK, LASEK or PRK surgery
+If you suffer from nearsightedness (myopia) or farsightedness (hyperopia), you may be able to undergo lens exchange surgery to correct your vision impairment, if you are not suitable for laser eye surgery.

 With this procedure, vision is corrected through the removal of your natural eye lens, and the fitting of a replacement known as an intraocular lens (IOL).
 This lens will enable you to see clearly and to focus, which negates the need for glasses or contact lenses.
 Ahead of the treatment, your nurse will administer anaesthetic drops to numb the eye so that you don’t experience any pain or discomfort.
 The procedure lasts about 15 minutes, and is similar in nature to cataract surgery (you will need to leave about a week in between treatments for each eye).
 For most patients, vision will be improved and the difference will become noticeable in the following days, although it may take up to a week for you to be able to resume your normal routine.

 If you have conditions such as presbyopia or hyperopia for example, or if your cornea is considered too thin to withstand corrective laser eye surgery, lens replacement surgery could be a very viable option.

 However, with near-sightedness, images that enter the eye are focused in front of the retina instead of entering it, which results in the images appearing blurry.
 Surgery changes the shape of the lens so that images can enter.
 For far-sightedness, images are positioned behind your retina rather than on it.
 Surgery can correct this by replacing the lens.